roeegro/SwimFix/training/OpenPose Train Setup Guide.md

         - In order to manually install it (any version), just unzip it and copy (merge) the contents on the CUDA folder, usually `/usr/local/cuda/` in Ubuntu and `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0` in Windows.
 - OpenCV must be already installed on your machine.
 It can be installed with `sudo apt-get install libopencv-dev`.
 You can also use your own compiled OpenCV version.
 - All the required git repositories must be cloned in the root folder.
 Please clone those by running `clone_training_repos.bat` or `clone_training_repos.sh`  from the command line/terminal.
 The relevant ones for our guide are:
-			- OpenPose Train
+	* OpenPose Train which is a forked version of [this](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train)
-			- [OpenPose Caffe Train](https://github.com/tommarz/openpose_caffe_train) which is a forked version of [this](https://github.com/CMU-Perceptual-Computing-Lab/openpose_caffe_train) with a few changes we made for our machine.
+	* [OpenPose Caffe Train](https://github.com/tommarz/openpose_caffe_train) which is a forked version of [this](https://github.com/CMU-Perceptual-Computing-Lab/openpose_caffe_train) with a few changes we made for our machine.
 - Python 3.6
 ## Data Preperation and Preprocessing
 In this section we will explain how we annotated our own custom data and geneterated a lmdb file so it can fit into the model.
 We will go through the complete pipeline.